 Remote Velocity Measurement System

-Gas plume velocity is one variable required to determine mass emission rates.
-Determining velocity typically requires an intrusive measurement of the gas flow prior to its emission.
-Examples of these intrusive measurement procedures include stack testing with EPA Method 2 or Method 2F, or continuous emissions monitoring using an inline flow meter.
-These velocity measurement technologies require labor-intensive, temporary or permanent installation of the instrument into a stack or duct, which can be difficult or dangerous for someone to do, and they do not describe the complex post-emission flow field.
-A better solution may be to install a remote velocity measurement system that can provide post-emission, spatially-resolved velocities.
-A plant that needs to determine the velocity of plumes from sources that are not easily accessible, such as sources without a sampling port, or mobile sources could use this remote measurement technique instead of more intrusive techniques.
+Gas plume velocity (and flowrate) is required for determining mass emission rates for achieving environmental compliance.
+Determining velocity typically requires an invasive measurement of the gas flow prior to its emission.
+Examples include stack testing with Method 2 or Method 2F, or continuous emissions monitoring using an inline flow meter.
+Tradeoffs to these velocity measurement technologies are that they require installation of the instrument into a stack or duct (i.e., temporary or permanent), which is labor intensive, and that they do not describe the complex post emission flow field.
+There is value in having a remote velocity measurement system that can provide post-emission spatially resolved velocities.
+Additionally, remote measurement allows for determining velocity of plumes from sources that are not easily accessible such as sources without a sampling port or mobile sources.